processing/p5.js-web-editor/public/privacy-policy.md

 ## How We Respond To "Do Not Track" Signals

 Your online browser settings may allow you to automatically transmit a “Do Not Track” signal to websites and online services you visit.
-Our Website does not respond to a “Do Not Track” signal from a visitor’s browser.
+Our Website does not respond to a “Do Not Track” signal from a visitor’s browser because this [browser feature has been deprecated](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/doNotTrack).
 If you would like to find out more about “Do Not Track,” please visit [www.allaboutdnt.com](http://www.allaboutdnt.com).

 ## Contact information